prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>Total number of non-terminated pods targeted by this Alertmanager
-cluster that have the desired version spec.</p>
+object that have the desired version spec.</p>
 </td>
 </tr>
 <tr>